SQL Server Stored Procedure with Encryption and Recompile Attribute

 With Recompiled Attribute in SQL Server Stored Procedure:

-The compilation of the procedure and preparing the query plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).
+The compilation of the procedure and preparing the execution plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).

 If the procedure is created by using the Recompile Attribute.
-Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the query plan.
+Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the execution plan.

-Forcing a procedure for recompilation and prepared the query plan is required when the database undergoes significant changes to its data or structure.
+Forcing a procedure for recompilation and prepared the execution plan is required when the database undergoes significant changes to its data or structure.